kanidm/kanidm/book/src/preparing_for_your_deployment.md

 ## TLS

-You'll need a volume where you can place configuration, certificates, and the database:
+You'll need a volume where you can place configuration, certificates and the database:

 ```bash
 docker volume create kanidmd